SUSE/connect/PACKAGE.md

 Please also update `SUSEConnect.changes` file with a list of new features in master since the last version update.
 You can do that with `osc vc` in the package directory.

+After you've commited your sources, make sure that a new git tag (looking like `v0.2.88`) has been also created and pushed.

 Then build the gem: